Lake Manix: Geography

 Distorted sediments, soil liquefaction remnants and sand blows have been identified in drilling cores from Lake Manix sediments; distorted sediments may be evidence that seismic activity occurred in the lake during its history.
 Earthquakes may have occurred on the several faults close to the lake and across the lake floor.
 The 1947 Manix earthquake occurred along the Manix fault.

 The Mojave River entered the lake from the west, probably forming a river delta.
 The most recent drainage from the lake was Afton Canyon, which drained the lake east towards Soda Lake, Silver Lake and eventually Death Valley.
 This draining cut 120 m deep into the sediments of Lake Manix, removing about 2.815 km3 of material and depositing it below Afton Canyon.
 The erosion has exposed sediments of Lake Manix, making their climatic records accessible to research.

-The playas Coyote Lake and Troy Lake presently fill the eponymous basins of Lake Manix.
+The playas of Coyote Lake and Troy Lake presently fill the eponymous basins of Lake Manix.
 In many places, wind- and water-driven erosion has removed deposits from Lake Manix and obscured shorelines.
 The present-day Interstate 40 and Interstate 15 cross the former lake bed of Lake Manix.